ruby-amqp/rubyamqp.info/articles/working_with_exchanges.md

 ### Publishing In Multi-threaded Environments

 When using amqp gem in multi-threaded environments, the rule of thumb
-is: avoid sharing `AMQP::Channel`instances across threads.
+is: avoid sharing `AMQP::Channel` instances across threads.

-Starting with 0.8.0.RC14, `AMQP::Exchange#publish }
+Starting with 0.8.0, `AMQP::Exchange#publish`
 synchronizes data delivery on the channel object associated with exchange.
 This protects application developers from the most common problems related to publishing messages on a shared channel from